NaluKit/nalu-examples/devkexample/README.md

       * a navigation area
       * a content area

-2. error shell

-3. login shell for accepting a user id and a password (is not checked, enter what ever you want ...)
+2. login shell for accepting a user id and a password (is not checked, enter what ever you want ...)

 The detail screen uses the Nalu composite feature.